PAF Course Information

 Permission who have taken PAF 101.
 Taught by Frank Lazarski, this course

-requires a 90 hour internship in a local agency and provides students with practice
+requires a 90-hour internship in a local agency and provides students with

-These courses serve as one of two required capstone courses for the
+topical specialization.
+These courses serve as one of two required capstone

 410:3 Practicum of SU Policies (3 credits) Hybrid class Open only to students working for

 participating supervisors of programs at Syracuse University.
 Students must be

 approved by their supervisor and work at least 90 hours over the semester.
 This